patrickdegand/catgeoprop/README.md

-# catgeopropGitHub Pages with catalyst geometrical properties calculation program<br> with possibility to install PWA of this webpage
+# catgeoprop GitHub Pages
+with catalyst geometrical properties calculation program and possibility to install PWA of this webpage